FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_library/apriltag-library.rst

 AprilTag Library
 ================

-For an FTC match, your OpMode has a known set of AprilTags to detect.
+For a *FIRST* Tech Challenge match, your OpMode has a known set of AprilTags to detect.
 They are preloaded by default or specified by you, with or without custom tags.

 These tags form an **AprilTag Library**.
 Each Library tag has a set of 4